 For further information on environmental and social due diligence, read here.

-The environmental and social impact assessments for Category A projects under evaluation are subsequently made available, as is, every four months, the information relating to insured Category A and B projects.
+The environmental and social impact assessments for Category A projects under evaluation are subsequently made available, as is, the information relating to insured Category A and B projects.